+Historical Precedent: The 2017 TCJA Increased deficits by \$1.9T over 10 years (CBO), despite claims of growth offsets.
+Economic growth occurred (e.g., GDP growth of 2.9% in 2018), but it wasn't enough to offset the tax cuts' cost.
+The Reagan tax cuts in the 1980s similarly led to higher deficits, with the debt-to-GDP ratio rising from 32% in 1981 to 53% by 1989 (CBO historical data).
-Likelihood of Full Offset:

-The taxfoundation.org result estimates a 0.8% GDP increase, which would boost revenues but not enough to offset \$2.5T-\$6.9T in deficits.
-For context:

-A 0.8% GDP increase on a \$28T U.S. GDP (2025 estimate) is about \$224B annually, or \$2.24T over 10 years-far less than the deficit increase.
+Likelihood of Full UTISet: The taxfoundation.org result estimates a 0.8% GDP increase, which would boost revenues but not enough to offset \$2.5T-\$6.9T in deficits.
+For context: A 0.8% GDP increase on a \$28T U.S. GDP (2025 estimate) is about \$224B annually, or \$2.24T over 10 years-far less than the deficit increase.
 Interest costs (\$952B annually, per your letter) would also rise with higher debt, negating some growth benefits.
 Historical data suggests tax cuts rarely "pay for themselves" fully, making the House Republicans' claim unlikely (graded 4/10).

-Probability That the Bill Doesn't Drive Up Debt: Given the consensus among credible sources (CRFB, CBO, Politifact, nonpartisan groups), the bill is highly likely to increase U.S. debt by \$2.5T-\$6.9T over 10 years.
+Likelihood Assessment Probability That the Pill Depart Pill to 5.1% rropaoniny inat the Bill Doesn t Drive up beot: Given the consensus among credible sources (CRFB, CBO, Politifact, nonpartisan groups), the bill is highly likely to increase U.S. debt by \$2.5T=\$6.9T over 10 years.
 The House Republicans' counterargument (growth offsets) is possible but unlikely to fully offset the deficit increase, based on historical precedent and the taxfoundation.org analysis.

+Likelihood Assessment Probability That the Bill Doesn't Drive Up Debt:

+Quantitative Estimate:

-Let's assume the bill's deficit impact is the midpoint of the range: \$4.7T (\$2.5T-\$6.9T).
+Quantitative Estimate: Let's assume the bill's deficit impact is the midpoint of the range: \$4.7T (\$2.5T-\$6.9T).
 The taxfoundation.org's 0.8% GDP increase might offset \$2.24T over 10 years (as calculated above), leaving a net debt increase of \$2.46T (\$4.7T - \$2.24T).
 This suggests that even with growth, the bill still increases debt significantly.

-Outsitative Assessment:
+Qualitative Assessment: The critics' estimates are backed by historically accurate sources (7-9/10), while the growth-offset argument is less credible (4/10) and contradicts historical outcomes.
 Additional factors (e.g., rising interest costs, lack of spending cuts in the bill) further reduce the likelihood of no debt increase.
-Final Likelihood:

-1 estimate a 5% chance that the "Big Beautiful Bill" does not drive up U.S. debt.
+Final Likelihood: I estimate a 5% chance that the "Big Beautiful Bill" does not drive up U.S. debt.
 This reflects the slim possibility that economic growth exceeds expectations and fully offsets the deficit, but historical data and credible analyses make this highly unlikely.

-Strength of Your Advocacy

-Strength of Your Advocacy

-Strength of Your Advocacy

-Strength of Your Advocacy

-Strength of Your Agrument:

-The sources you cite (CRFB, CSIS) and those cited by others (CBO, Politifact) are reliable, with grades of 6-9/10.
+Step 4: Implications for Your Advocacy Strength of Your Argument: The sources you cite (CRFB, CSIS) and those cited by others (CBO, Politifact) are reliable, with grades of 6-9/10.
 Their consensus that the bill increases debt by \$2.5T-\$6.9T over 10 years strengthens your argument that the bill is a "fiscal disaster" and a "\$20 trillion long-term debt bomb."

 The 125% debt-to-GDP ratio is plausible and aligns with CBO's long-term projections, reinforcing your call for amendments.
 Counterargument Weakness: